danielaaz04/european_soccer/README.md

 # european_soccer
-Analiyzing a European soccer database using SQL guided by https://www.kaggle.com/dimarudov/data-analysis-using-sql
+Practicing to analyze a European soccer database using SQL guided by https://www.kaggle.com/dimarudov/data-analysis-using-sql